 Excavators, Saws and other tools

-We often hear the terms "bushcraft" and "survival" used when talking about outdoor activities.
-Although both are practised in the wilderness, their concepts differ in many ways.
-In fact, while in survival you're going to fight, in bushcraft your aim will be to live comfortably in nature.
-That's why you need specific tools such as :
+We often hear the terms "bushcraft" and "survival" when talking about outdoor activities.
+Although both are practiced in nature, their concepts differ in many ways.
+In fact, while in survival you will struggle, in bushcraft your goal will be to live comfortably in nature.
+That's why you need specific tools such as:

 A shovel

-Although not as popular as knives, a shovel is very practical at bushcraft.
-You can use it to dig a latrine or make a cat hole to bury waste.
-This minimizes the risk of animals approaching you.
+Although not as popular as knives, know that a shovel is very practical in bushcraft.
+It will be used to dig to serve as a latrine or make a cat hole to bury waste.
+Be aware that doing this minimizes the risk of animals approaching you.

-A shovel can also be used to build winter shelters, create drainage ditches around your shelter, etc.
+Moreover, a shovel allows you to build shelters in winter, create drainage ditches around your shelter, etc.

 A saw

-Versatile and powerful, a saw can be used for clearing undergrowth, cutting branches for shelter, sawing bones, cutting firewood, etc. It's also lightweight and easy to transport.
+Both versatile and efficient, a saw is used for clearing brush, cutting branches for shelter, sawing bones, cutting firewood, etc. Moreover, it's a lightweight and easy-to-carry tool.

 An axe (or hatchet)

-Although the general use of the saw and the axe is very similar, the latter is more practical for building semi-permanent or permanent shelters, cutting firewood, shaping logs, as well as for various other tasks such as food preparation.
+Although the general use of the saw and the axe is very similar, the latter is more practical for building semi-permanent or permanent shelters, cutting firewood, shaping logs, as well as performing various other tasks such as food preparation

 A knife

-Some bushcraft would say that with a good knife, you don't need anything else in the wilderness.
-Knives are versatile: clearing brush, making shelter, preparing food, etc., and there are many different types of blade for different tasks and situations.
+Some bushcrafters will say that with a good knife, you don't need anything else in the wild.
+The knife is versatile: clearing brush, building shelter, preparing food, etc. Note that there are many types of blades for different tasks and situations.

 Fire starter kit

-No need to use two sticks or strike two stones to light a fire in the wild.
-Nowadays, the standard tool for starting a fire, without a lighter or match, is a magnesium fire rod and a striker.
+No need to use two sticks or strike two stones to light a fire in the wilderness anymore.
+Currently, the standard fire-starting tool, without a lighter or matches, is a magnesium fire stick and a striker.

 Rope

-Although it's possible to design your own rope in the wilderness, you'll need time and practice to do it properly.
-In that case, keep a rope on hand to make it easier to build shelter frames, set snares, make a fishing net, hang a bear bag, etc.
+Although it's possible to make your own rope in the wild, it takes time and practice to do it correctly.
+In this case, have a rope handy to facilitate shelter frame construction, setting snares, making a fishing net, hanging a bear bag, etc.

 Search